fastrgv/RufasSok/README.md

 ## Media Files

-It is generally my intention to use media with copyrights or licenses that are compatible with GPLv3.
+It is my intention to use media with copyrights or licenses that are compatible with GPLv3.
 Please notify me if you believe there is an incompatibility, and it will be removed ASAP, eg a CC-by-NC license is NOT GPL compatible.

-## Puzzle Files (./games/.sok)

-There are two puzzle files known to have a non-commercial encumbrance that is not compatible with the GPL license: magiNC_100.sok, miniNC_60.sok.
-These two should be deleted by anyone seeking to maintain GPL-compatibility.
-They are included because they are great puzzles and magi is one of my favorites.

 ### SoundFiles (applause,fanfare,whoosh)